Duartb/cyano_pipeline/README.md

-# Pipeline to analyze Cyanobacteria genomes from the raw fastqc reads to quality assessment and feature annotation.
+# Pipeline to analyze Cyanobacteria genomes
+## From raw fastqc read files to Quality Assessment and Feature Prediction

 **Usage:**